Bank of America (NYSE:BAC) Trading Down 0.7%

-BAC has been the topic of several recent analyst reports.
-Citigroup upped their price target on Bank of America from $37.00 to $39.00 and gave the stock a “neutral” rating in a report on Wednesday, March 20th.
-HSBC restated a “hold” rating and issued a $39.00 price target (up previously from $38.00) on shares of Bank of America in a report on Thursday.
-Morgan Stanley upgraded Bank of America from an “equal weight” rating to an “overweight” rating and upped their price target for the stock from $32.00 to $41.00 in a report on Tuesday, January 30th.
-Oppenheimer lowered their price target on Bank of America from $50.00 to $46.00 and set an “outperform” rating on the stock in a report on Tuesday, March 19th.
-Finally, Odeon Capital Group cut Bank of America from a “buy” rating to a “hold” rating and set a $33.90 price target on the stock. in a report on Tuesday, January 16th.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and nine have issued a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $36.15.
+A number of brokerages have weighed in on BAC.
+Morgan Stanley raised Bank of America from an “equal weight” rating to an “overweight” rating and increased their price target for the stock from $32.00 to $41.00 in a research note on Tuesday, January 30th.
+Oppenheimer reduced their price target on Bank of America from $50.00 to $46.00 and set an “outperform” rating on the stock in a research note on Tuesday, March 19th.
+Barclays increased their price target on Bank of America from $39.00 to $43.00 and gave the stock an “overweight” rating in a research note on Tuesday, January 2nd.
+Citigroup increased their target price on Bank of America from $37.00 to $39.00 and gave the stock a “neutral” rating in a research report on Wednesday, March 20th.
+Finally, Odeon Capital Group lowered Bank of America from a “buy” rating to a “hold” rating and set a $33.90 target price on the stock. in a research report on Tuesday, January 16th.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $36.15.

-Bank of America (NYSE:BAC – Get Free Report) last issued its earnings results on Friday, January 12th.
-The financial services provider reported $0.70 earnings per share for the quarter, topping the consensus estimate of $0.69 by $0.01.
-The business had revenue of $22 billion for the quarter, compared to analyst estimates of $23.70 billion.
+Bank of America (NYSE:BAC – Get Free Report) last released its quarterly earnings results on Friday, January 12th.
+The financial services provider reported $0.70 earnings per share for the quarter, beating analysts’ consensus estimates of $0.69 by $0.01.
+The company had revenue of $22 billion for the quarter, compared to analysts’ expectations of $23.70 billion.
 Bank of America had a return on equity of 11.38% and a net margin of 15.42%.
-The business’s quarterly revenue was down 10.2% on a year-over-year basis.
-During the same period last year, the company posted $0.85 EPS.
-On average, analysts forecast that Bank of America Co. will post 3.1 EPS for the current fiscal year.
+The business’s revenue for the quarter was down 10.2% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.85 earnings per share.
+On average, research analysts anticipate that Bank of America Co. will post 3.1 earnings per share for the current year.

 Bank of America Announces Dividend

-The company also recently announced a quarterly dividend, which was paid on Friday, March 29th.
-Investors of record on Friday, March 1st were given a $0.24 dividend.
-This represents a $0.96 annualized dividend and a dividend yield of 2.56%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, March 29th.
+Shareholders of record on Friday, March 1st were given a $0.24 dividend.
 The ex-dividend date of this dividend was Thursday, February 29th.
-Bank of America’s dividend payout ratio (DPR) is currently 31.27%.
+This represents a $0.96 annualized dividend and a yield of 2.56%.
+Bank of America’s dividend payout ratio (DPR) is 31.27%.

 Institutional Inflows and Outflows